By working "backward" to try to arrive at originally given values, or by solving for a quantity using more than one method.

 A good way to remember this is to pay close attention to the two points terminating the component or set of components being analyzed, making sure that the voltage in question is across those two points, that the current in question is the flow of electric charge from one of those points all the way to the other point, that the resistance in question is the equivalent of a single resistor between those two points, and that the power in question is the total power dissipated by all components between those two points.

 The “table” method presented for both series and parallel circuits in this chapter is a good way to keep the context of Ohm’s Law correct for any kind of circuit configuration.
 In a table like the one shown below, you are only allowed to apply an Ohm’s Law equation for the values of a single vertical column at a time:

 Deriving values horizontally across columns is allowable as per the principles of series and parallel circuits:

-Not only does the “table” method simplify the management of all relevant quantities, it also facilitates cross-checking of answers by making it easy to solve for the original unknown variables through other methods, or by working backwards to solve for the initially given values from your solutions.
-For example, if you have just solved for all unknown voltages, currents, and resistances in a circuit, you can check your work by adding a row at the bottom for power calculations on each resistor, seeing whether or not all the individual power values add up to the total power.
+Not only does the “table” method simplifies the management of all relevant quantities, but it also facilitates cross-checking of answers by making it easy to solve for the original unknown variables through other methods, or by working backward to solve for the initially given values from your solutions.
+For example, if you have just solved for all unknown voltages, currents, and resistance in a circuit, you can check your work by adding a row at the bottom for power calculations on each resistor, seeing whether or not all the individual power values add up to the total power.
 If not, then you must have made a mistake somewhere!